mcgov/az_scripts/README.md

 **mana_test_setup.sh**

-Build or install upstream linux kernel, rdma-core, and dpdk packages for MANA testing on Ubuntu 22.04.
+Build or install upstream linux kernel, rdma-core, and dpdk packages for MANA testing on Azure for Ubuntu 22.04

 *and the rest!*